heeplr/document-dl/README.md

 <br><br>
 ## Security
-Beware that your login credentials are most probably saved in your shell history.
-You can use the input prompt to avoid that.
+Beware that your login credentials are most probably saved in your shell history when you pass them as commandline arguments.
+You can use the input prompt to avoid that or set environment variables safely.

 <br><br>